 Acoustic ceiling panels:

-If there are no walls available the ceiling can be a good alternative for sound absorption.
+If there are no walls available the top of the room can be a good alternative for sound absorption.
 For example, in a restaurant or a hotel lobby with big windows the wall surface can be occupied.

-The acoustic panels can be hanged from the ceiling above the noisy areas?
+The acoustic elements can be hanged from the roof above the noisy areas?

 The next, most important set of questions can be summarised mechanically:

 In other words, how easy to handle it and to mount it on the wall?
 What about durability?
 Service-life?
 What about removal and cleaning up?

 If you have ever tried to remove the glue caused by a foam from you walls you may know how challenging it is.
 If not, you will be surprised.
 Repairing the damage caused by glues is usually more expensive than the cost of the panels.